Cologne, Germany

 Do I need to speak German?

-It helps more here than in Berlin.
-Cologne's gay bars operate primarily in German, though most younger staff speak enough English.
-A few words of German — even badly pronounced — genuinely warm people up.
+You'll get by with English at hotels, museums, and tourist restaurants, but Cologne's gay bars are more German-speaking than Berlin's.
+A few words of German — even badly pronounced — will genuinely warm people up to you.
 Download a translation app as backup.

 How much should I budget per day?

-Can I do a day trip to Düsseldorf?
+Can I do Cologne as a day trip from another city?

 Traven's Cheat Sheet